 - Take some deep, slow breaths and feel your body relax.

 - Focus – take your mind somewhere else.
 Maybe count how many desks are in each row, how many people have brown hair, how many words can you make out of the letters of your name.
-This will calm your mind, focus it down, and then you can apply yourself to the exam paper.
+This will calm your mind, focus it down, and then you can apply yourself to the test paper.